profSeeger/QGIS-Tableau-Workshops/README.md

 # QGIS-Tableau-Workshops
+Greetings!
+I am in the pricess of launching new workshops for QGIS and Tableau.
+This repository will be the home for those workshops providing you with access to data and other resources to help you learn how to use these tools.
-Repository for the Intro to Tableau Public and Intro to QGIS Workshops - This page will be updated with information after February 1st, 2026.
+This page will be updated with more information and will launch a new design February 2, 2026.